praffulmanwani/shortLengthNumber/README.md

-#What is this?
+# What is this?
  this libray is use to convert a number into short scales notation
-#installation
 # installation
 `npm i shortScaleNumber`
 # how it will work?